Why Pearson Orthodontics?

 Can I drop my child off for an appointment?

-Yes, you can.
+Yes, you can!
 We understand that parents have busy schedules, and we are happy to help you make the most of your time.
-We do ask that parents check in with their patient manager before dropping off their child, just in case we need to speak with you.
+We do ask that parents check in at the front desk before dropping off their child, just in case we need to speak with you.

 Do braces hurt?

 Generally, braces do not “hurt.”
 However, your teeth may be sore for a few days after certain visits.
-Over-the-counter pain medications such as ibuprofen (Advil) and acetaminophen (Tylenol) can help ease your discomfort if this happens.
+Over-the-counter pain medications such as ibuprofen (Advil) and acetaminophen (Tylenol) can help ease any discomfort.
 After most visits, you likely won’t feel any soreness at all.

 Can my child return to school the same day they get braces?